 Methylmercury that diffuses into the water column can enter the bottom of the food web via phytoplankton and zooplankton or be exported downstream.
 Bioaccumulation of mercury in biota is another complex process affected by many factors, including: methylmercury concentrations in water and sediment, species present and trophic level (i.e., their position in the food web), organism size, population abundance, the nature of the local food web, habitat, and exposure.
 Bioaccumulation refers to the build-up of mercury in the tissues of an organism.
 This occurs when more mercury is taken in than can be removed (i.e., excreted).
 Methylmercury concentrations in organisms also increase from simpler to more complex organisms (e.g., from lower to higher trophic levels) in a process called biomagnification.
-Methylmercury uptake into algae occurs passively through diffusion and concentrations can be 100,000 times higher in algae than in surface water (Gorski et al. 2008, Pickhardt and Fisher 2007, Gorski et al. 2006, Mason et al. 1996).
-Concentrations again increase by 2 to 5 times in the invertebrates that consume algae and another 2 to 5 times in fish that consume the invertebrates (Central Valley RWQCB 2010a, Stewart et al. 2008, Peterson et al. 2007, Cabana et al. 1994).
+Methylmercury uptake into algae occurs passively through diffusion and concentrations can be 100,000 times higher in algae than in surface water.
+Concentrations again increase by 2 to 5 times in the invertebrates that consume algae and another 2 to 5 times in fish that consume the invertebrates.
 Bioaccumulation of methylmercury into fish tissues is almost exclusively through the diet (e.g., Hall et al. 1997).

 Methylmercury concentrations in organisms are regulated by a complex series of interactions.
 Factors that control methylmercury production rates or the transfer of methylmercury through the food web will have the greatest influence on fish tissue methylmercury concentrations (SWRCB 2017b).
 In addition to the list of factors affecting methylmercury production above, primary production (i.e., algae growth and abundance - which is affected by climate and nutrients), secondary production (e.g., zooplankton growth and abundance), the number of trophic levels in a food web, fish species, size, age, and diet affect food web transfer.
-The highest methylmercury concentrations occur in large, old, piscivorous fish (i.e., the top predators).
+The highest methylmercury concentrations occur in large, old piscivorous fish (i.e., the top predators).
 An example of how mercury uptake is subject to site-specific conditions was documented at Clear Lake, CA. Threadfin shad populations collapsed for over a decade in the 1990s before recovering in 2002.
 The increased shad population drove young of the year largemouth bass to shift form a primarily planktonic diet to a primarily benthic diet.
 This shift in the bass diet caused their methylmercury tissue concentrations to nearly double (Eagles-Smith et al. 2008).